leroykim/peace-of-code/aws/data-exchange-between-ec2-instances.md

 # TL;DR
 Do not use public address.
 Use private address instead.
+Change inbound rule in advance.

 # How to do it
 1. Get private IPv4 address.